meganondap/Tomographic-Image-Reconstruction/README.md

 ## Instructions

-This section explains a quick overview on how to reproduce the full pipeline:
+This section explains a quick overview on how to reproduce the full training pipeline:

 ### 1. Install the required Python libraries ('requirements.txt')
 ### 2. Generate training data in MATLAB (`CreateTrainingData.m`)